jmhertlein/reflective/README.md

 GPLv3, check LICENSE or COPYING for more details.
 Note that this is the full GPL- to use this library, your plugin **must** also be licensed under the GPLv3+.
 To clarify, that means your plugin will be open source, and fully-fledged Free Software that anyone can use, copy, modify, and redistribute.

+# Usage

+This is a library, so to use it just add it to your classpath.
+Since this is a snapshot build, I don't have public downloads, but it's a maven project so feel free to build and deploy it to your own internal maven artifact server.
+I'll eventually have a public maven repo for it when the first stable version is released.

 # Example

 The most important classes are: